When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Introduction

+Random walk models are widely used to understand cell migration, linking individual motility mechanisms to population-level outcomes~\cite{Berg1983,Codling2008,Plank2025a}.
+Similar frameworks are used in ecology to study animal movement, foraging and animal-mediated seed dispersal~\cite{Harada1994,Morales2022,Okubo2001}.

+As measurement technologies advance, it is important to understand what different data types reveal about random walk processes.
+Parameter estimation provides one way to convert empirical measurements into mechanistic understanding.
+One fundamental measurement is to count individuals in a population undergoing stochastic transport.
+For example, Figure \ref{fig:F1} shows a schematic population where the number density of individuals clearly decreases with $x$.
+This trend can be quantified by counting individuals in three non-overlapping rectangular regions and tracking how these counts change over time~\cite{Simpson2013,Treloar2013}.
+Similar approaches are used in ecology, where field surveys count individuals in grid cells, or \textit{quadrats}~\cite{Seber1986}.

+In addition to count data, there is growing interest in tagging a subset of individuals and tracking their trajectories.
+This is illustrated in Figure \ref{fig:F1}, where labelled individuals are shown in red.
+In animal ecology, individuals can be physically tagged~\cite{Perry2015}, while in cell biology fluorescent labels can be used to track individual cells~\cite{Druckenbrod2007}.
+Despite this interest, relatively little is known about the data quality and quantity required to infer mechanisms from trajectory data.

-Trajectory data are often reported in the cell biology literature where experimentalists make observations about the motion of individually-tagged cells within a bulk population.
-Such measurements can be made in classical two-dimensional (2D) culture systems where cells migrate on a plastic dish~\citep{Cai2007,Tremel2009,Stokes1991a,Stokes1991b,Young2001}, or similar measurements can be made in a three-dimensional (3D) setting, for example by tagging individual cells within 3D tissues and characterizing the resulting trajectories~\citep{Druckenbrod2005,Druckenbrod2007}.
-Cell migration in the context of biofilm formation can also involve the interpretation of individually-labelled trajectories~\citep{Birjiniuk2014,Worlitzer2022}.
-In movement ecology, individual animals can be tracked using GPS, telemetry and radar, while the resulting data are interpreted using random walk models to understand dispersal and spatial spread~\citep{Codling2008,Harris2013,Patterson2008}.
-This is especially clear in insect dispersal studies, where radar has been used to reconstruct butterfly flight paths in the field~\citep{Ovaskainen2008}, and in collective animal systems such as bird flocks, where 3D trajectory data reveal diffusion-like motion of individuals within the group~\citep{Cavagna2013}.
-Together, these systems provide a broad range of biological applications in which one can compare the information content of individual trajectories with population-level observations for estimating transport parameters and testing diffusion-based descriptions.
+Trajectory data are common in cell biology, where individually labelled cells are tracked within a bulk population.
+Such measurements arise in classical two-dimensional culture systems~\cite{Cai2007,Stokes1991a,Young2001}, and in three-dimensional tissues where individual cells are tagged and tracked~\cite{Baker2022,Druckenbrod2005}.
+In movement ecology, animals are tracked using GPS, telemetry and radar, with random walk models used to interpret dispersal and spatial spreading~\cite{Codling2008,Harris2013,Patterson2008}.
+Examples include radar-based reconstruction of butterfly flight paths~\cite{Ovaskainen2008} and three-dimensional tracking of bird flocks~\cite{Cavagna2013}.
+These applications motivate comparing the information content of individual trajectories with population-level observations for estimating transport parameters relevant to diffusion-based model descriptions.